SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 The last list may have a length of less than 3 if `s` has a number of elements not evenly divisible by 3.
 That caveat presents a problem in that a `Codon` may only be constructed if we have the full 3 elements.
-To work with this problem we make use of `Maybe`, a data type frequently used to handle expressions with the possibility of failure.
+To handle this problem we make use of `Maybe`, a data type frequently used to work with the concept of possible failure.
+A value of type `Maybe a` may be either `Nothing` (failure) or `Just a` (success).

 `toCodons` was written with pattern matching so that if it gets a list with a length other than 3, it yields `Nothing` indicating failure.
 If it succeeds, it